God is One, and the essence of all religions is the same.

 16.Happiness is the journey itself.

-Sanatan Dharma is the world’s oldest living religion, often referred to as the eternal religion.
-It is timeless and universal.
-Other religions can be viewed as branches or sects that have emerged from the eternal truths of Sanatan Dharma, shaped by different eras, cultures, and interpretations.
+Sanatan Dharma is considered the world’s oldest living religion, often referred to as the eternal religion/path.
+It is timeless and universal in nature.
+Many other religions can be seen as branches or expressions that have emerged from these eternal truths, shaped by different eras, cultures, and interpretations.
+At the core, all religions convey the same essential truth that God is one, though worshipped under different names and forms.
+Therefore, every religion deserves respect, as their essence is rooted in the same divine oneness.

 Sanatan Dharma (Hinduism):-